sccn/relica/README.md

 <img src="./images/relica_guiplot.jpg" width="500">

 #### Plot type 1: Bootstrap IC clusters.
-This will generate a plot showing the relative compactness of and relationships between clusters of similar ICs returned by the bootstrap decompositions, with inter-IC distances visualized in 2-D using Curvilinear Component Analysis ([Himberg et al., 2004](https://www.sciencedirect.com/science/article/pii/S1053811904001661)).
+This will generate a plot showing the relative compactness of, and relationships between clusters of similar ICs returned by the bootstrap decompositions, with inter-IC distances visualized in 2-D using Curvilinear Component Analysis ([Himberg et al., 2004](https://www.sciencedirect.com/science/article/pii/S1053811904001661)).
 Select the **Plot type** option **Bootstrap IC clusters** from the *pop\_relica\_results* window (above right) and press **Plot**.
 A figure similar to that below will be displayed.
 This figure shows the 2-D CCA projection of IC distances in clustering space, in particular highlighting the differences in quality (compactness, stability, reproducibility) of the IC clusters.

 <img src="./images/relica_clusters.jpg" width="400">

 In the figure above, the colored dots are individual bootstrap ICs.
-Here the color represent their belonging to a specific cluster.
-Cluster centroids are represented with dots of the same cluster color as the cluster exemplars but with a black border, and the cluster number is indicated next to it.
-Note the difference in cluster compactness(i.e., IC reproducibility across bootstrap decompositions) for Cluster 2 (left) versus Cluster 25 (right).
+Here dot color represents the cluster they belong to.
+Cluster centroids are represented by dots of the same color, but have a black border, the cluster number indicated next to it.
+Note the difference in cluster compactness (i.e., IC reproducibility across bootstrap decompositions) of Cluster 2 (left) versus Cluster 25 (right).

 #### Plot type 2: Cluster exemplar maps
 Select the option **Cluster exemplar maps** from the **Plot type** menu in the *pop\_relica_results* window, then press **Plot**.
 A figure like the one below will be displayed.

 <img src="./images/relica_realicmaps.jpg" width="800">

-Above, the title of each plot panel shows the cluster number and the component stability index from [Himberg et al. 2004](https://www.sciencedirect.com/science/article/pii/S1053811904001661) (heuristic measure of the quality of the estimates, ideally 100%) for all IC clusters.
+Above, the title of each plot panel shows the cluster number and the component stability index from [Himberg et al. 2004](https://www.sciencedirect.com/science/article/pii/S1053811904001661) (heuristic measure of the quality of the estimates, ideally 100%) for each IC cluster.

 #### Plot type 3: Cluster scalp maps
 To plot the scalp maps of the ICs in a single IC cluster, select option **Cluster scalp maps** and then specify the cluster number to plot (**Cluster to plot**), using the cluster numbers shown in the **Bootstrap IC clusters** plot (type 5 above, corresponding to IC 3).
 Specify the maximum number of IC scalp maps from the cluster to plot (**Max number of maps**).
 Pressing **Plot** displays the figure below.